aparaatti/definator/README.md

 ## What Definator is

-Definator is a program to write up terms, cross referencing them and writing up a structured descriptions for them and to link files to them.
-It is supposed to be useful for example in a lecture or other vice to gather concepts, form a picture of their relations and to attach related data to it.
+Definator is a program to write up terms, cross reference them and write up structured descriptions for them.
+It can also link files to terms.
+It is supposed to be useful for example in a lecture or other vice to gather concepts and form a picture of the area by mapping relations of concepts and to attach related data to them.

 ## How to use it

-A help project comes with the application, which can be opened from Help --> Open help menu.
+A help project comes with the application, which can be opened from "Help --> Open help..." -menu.

 ## Current release